 In the spirit of the French work day - we gathered for lunch & broke bread around a 150-year-old Belgium refectory table, grazing on yummy French cheeses, delicious tapenades. olives and a hearty basket of baguettes – supplied from local businesses the Byron Bay Olive Co and Sunday Sustainable.

 By the end of the day everyone had exhausted their photographic eye and were keen to have a very chilled glass of rosé.
-It wasn’t just the roses or English rose, Joanna, who were wilting in the rather humid February weather...
+There was no doubt the humid February weather had made more than the roses wilt.

 Comments will be approved before showing up.